First Published: 02 July 2012 – Classic Rock Radio (UK)

 When I say stressed, it’s uptight.
 In one scene he’s dialing a cell phone.
 Imagine doing so using all your fingers.
 Looking like a spider is coming down for the kill.
 I looked at my wife and said; “he’s not calling anyone doing that.”
 I asked myself, I said; Self, how hard could it be to pretend to be dialing a phone so it would look like you were really doing it?
 A method actor would for real, dial the damn phone.
 This guy instead has magic fingers, he could just wave over the phone keyboard, and then it magically connected to the person he wanted.
 Meantime, my wife told me he looked constipated.
 I mentioned maybe he should perhaps eat more fiber.
 Not that Williams heard me.
 His role was that of a musician whose seen past success, and who is now an environmentalist.
 His supporters, a small group of young attractive women.
 In the beginning of the movie, they chain themselves to heavy equipment vehicles.
 Trees have to be removed so to make room for a big concert, that’s being promoted by the local radio station.

 Enter The Partridge Family’s Danny Bonaduce.
 He isn’t much better an actor than Barry Williams.
 Between the two he would be the better thespian.
 At least he displays more than two styles of which to deliver his lines.
 Could have been the roles they were portraying?
 Williams a no nonsense environmentalist.
 Bonaduce, a local DJ, and opportunist.
-Not that far a stretch for Danny, seeing that’s what he pretty much does in real life.
+Not that far a stretch for Danny, seeing being a disc jockey is what he pretty much does in real life, nowadays.

 Classic rocker Alice Cooper makes a cameo.
 One of the funniest parts of the movie, by the way.
 Giving Grandpa Manson his due, one of the better performances in the film, as well.
 Alice been dying on stage for decades now.
 Kind of has it down to a science.

 Other actors were involved that you might know their name; TVs WKRP Howard Hesseman, and independent film studio, Full Moon Features Meridian actress; Sherilyn Fenn.
 I didn’t recognize the 47 year old Fenn, at all.
 She has that middle aged lady look to her now.
 Which is cool.
 We all get older.
 When a younger woman, she was very beautiful.
-Posed in Playboy.
-Done several films and television shows, over the years.
-Her acting skills nowadays, on the same level as Williams.
+Posed in, Playboy Magazine.
+Done several films and television shows such as Twin Peaks, over the years.
+Her acting skills nowadays, appears on the same level as Williams.
 At least judging by this performance.
-So much so that I was hoping throughout the movie that Bigfoot would get them both.
+So much so that I was hoping throughout the movie that Bigfoot would kill both.
 The 72 year old Hesseman did the best among the three playing a small town mayor.